Wisser/Jailer/README.md

  - A demo database is included with which you can get a first impression without any configuration effort.

-## Prerequisites

- - Java JRE 8 (or above)
-    - Windows and Linux installation programs (\*.msi and \*.deb) already contain a JRE.
-If you use them, no further installation is needed.
-    - Important: due to HiDPI graphics support, Java JRE 11 (or above) is strongly recommended.
- - JDBC-driver for your RDBMS
-     - For most  popular database systems a driver is already included.

 ## News

  - 2021-02-04    Cycles in parent-child relationships will be detected and broken.
 Thus, such data can be exported by deferring the insertion of nullable foreign keys.